Who can use PendoPay?

 - Canadian bank account

-- Signed PAD (Pre Authorized Debit form) for deposit refunds and incomplete payment fees.
+- Signed PAD (Pre Authorized Debit form) for refunded deposits and incomplete payment fees.

 - Legal first and last name and email address saved in the Pendo account